walles/ttt/README.md

 * Add a license
 * Avoid doing the same question twice in a row
 * Adapt to the system's theme (dark / light)
+* When the user presses Start, start by showing a quick countdown from 3 to 1 before starting the questions